Honors & Awards

 In addition to her success on the track, Larson was an accomplished softball player at Lincoln Northeast.
 The Rockets’ ace in the circle, she also played shortstop and third base when she was not pitching.
 She was Northeast’s top pitcher and hitter during her junior season in 2009-10, and was a Class A honorable-mention all-state selection as a senior in 2010-11.

 Sarah is the daughter of Mike and Traci Larson.
 Sarah was born Feb.
 28, 1993.
-She is majoring in business administration at Nebraska and earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2011 and 2012.
-She also claimed a prestigious Nebraska Student-Athlete HERO Leadership Award in 2013 for her commitment to community service.
+She is majoring in business administration at Nebraska and earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2011 and 2012 and the spring semester of 2014.
+She also claimed a prestigious Nebraska Student-Athlete HERO Leadership Award in 2013 and 2014, while earning a spot on the inaugural Tom Osborne Citizenship Team in 2014.